matthewywang/DS_bootcamp/README_final_test.md

 ## 2. Packages Used

- - pandas: Python package for data manipulation and analysis.
+ - pandas: Python package for data manipulation and analysis
  - numpy: fundamental package for scientific computing in Python
  - matplotlib: plotting and visualization package for Python
  - seaborn: Python visualization package based on matplotlib